ameya1252/video-analytics-engine/README.md

 # Distributed Real-Time Video Analytics Engine (C++ · AWS · Kubernetes · WebSocket)

-A reference implementation you can showcase on GitHub for a distributed, low-latency video analytics platform.

 **Highlights**
 - Designed for **5,000+ streams**, target **<40 ms gateway latency** and **99.9% uptime** via Kubernetes on AWS.